 Modern endpoint estates contain a lot more than the laptop itself: docking stations, external monitors, headsets, USB peripherals, and a long tail of business-specific gear.
-Microsoft Endpoint Analytics gives you the foundation to capture all of that with a custom data-collection script and feed it into Log Analytics, where you can correlate peripheral inventory with users, locations and refresh cycles.
+Microsoft Endpoint Analytics gives you the foundation to detect connected hardware across your fleet with a custom data-collection script and feed it into Log Analytics, where you can correlate peripheral inventory with users, locations and refresh cycles.
 This post walks through the pattern I use to detect connected hardware: a PowerShell collector that reads CIM classes, normalises the result, and posts it into a custom Log Analytics table — ready for Power BI and procurement reporting.

 How to get the Hardware Id